bradthomasbrown/tiktaalik/atman.md

 init a counter at 0, start iterating and incrementing the counter, stop if iterator is done, throw if counter is > m

 we can either pad some multiple of 64 or we can find the right amount and add "0".repeat

+- need array to assert check that elements are the same as underlying for arrays.
+	- bools and addresses are easy
+	- ints less so; sign, bit width, decimal places need to be checked.
+		- ### we get the idea to put in each class a "get / serialize id"
+		- for ints, this would produce something that would `===` another something produced by another int with the same signed, bitWidth, and decimalPlaces. sort of like a hash of the type, and we're wondering about objects and symbols and maps. (some Kv-ish with KvKey `["_Int", signed, bitWidth, decimalPlaces]` would point to one unique object probably want some types (like Int) to be allowed to be constructed with no args as a sort of "unit" instance. probably good for all static types, not good for dynamic types (thinking about how an array would not be useful without the underlying type). instead of constructors with no args, more like "constructors with the absolute minimal args needed to satisfy headLen"